- About IEO

 The Evaluation Guidelines give renewed emphasis to the importance of planning for evaluations and ensuring appropriate evaluative coverage of UNDP’s work across our programmes; they provide greater detail on expected roles and responsibilities for evaluation; and include links to examples of good quality evaluations, with a view to strengthening the quality and utility of future decentralized evaluations.

 The new UNDP Evaluation guidelines replace the previous Handbook on Planning, Monitoring and Evaluating for Development Results.
 The UNDP Evaluation guidelines include six sections, which will be updated regularly to address changes within the organization.Download the UNDP Evaluation Guidelines

 Section One introduces the updated UNDP Evaluation Guidelines and describes the UNDP evaluation function.
 The section outlines i) the reasons for updating UNDP’s evaluation guidelines, ii) who the guidelines are for, iii) why UNDP conducts evaluation and iv) the principles that guide evaluation in UNDP, as well as describing v) the UNDP governance structure for evaluation.

 Section Two describes the different type of decentralized evaluations carried out by UNDP programme units including detail on the following types of UNDP evaluations UNDAF, Outcome, project, thematic and joint evaluations.

-Section Three provides guidance the development of programme evaluation plans, how to ensure comprehensive evaluator coverage costing the plan, the evaluation plan review and approval process, and the process for revising and updating an evaluation plan.
+Section Three provides guidance for the development of programme evaluation plans, including how to ensure comprehensive evaluation coverage, costing the plan, the plan review and approval process, and the process for revising and updating an evaluation plan.